shogunpurple/clinews/README.md

-# clinews
-:earth-africa: :newspaper: :computer:
+# clinews :earth_africa: :newspaper: :computer:

 A CLI for reading the news which supports over 70 sources.
 Get all the latest headlines from around the world without leaving your terminal.
 Powered by [NewsAPI.org](https://newsapi.org/).